Capitol Theatre, Perth

 In the 1930s it was a popular cinema destination.

 In the 1940s and 1950s the theatre was regularly used for formal functions relating to the state of Western Australia, and the city.

 Lonnie Donegan, the UK King of Skiffle opened his first tour of Australia on 28 and 29 October 1960 at this theatre.
 On the bill were also Miki and Griff a UK country duo.

 Entrepreneur and later Lord Mayor, Thomas Wardle bought the theatre in 1966, as a theatre and Bob Dylan performed in it on his first visit to Perth in that year.
 Wardle sold it in 1968 and it was demolished soon after to make way for an office building.
 The chandelier from the theatre now hangs in Melbourne's Princess Theatre.

-Similar to the nearby Esplanade Hotel and Barracks Arch, the Capitol Theatre was demolished prior to the city or state of Western Australia having any effective heritage legislation—demolition of significant historical structures was carried out with little regard to the city's heritage.
+Similar to the nearby Esplanade Hotel and Barracks Arch, the Capitol Theatre was demolished prior to the city or state of Western Australia having any effective heritage legislation.